Digital-Botschafter-und-mehr/jambox-pi-gen/stage3/04-install-sw/files/README.md

     - Updated SonoBus to version 1.4.6
 - **Added QasMixer to desktop as an alternative for interface settings**
     - If QasMixer has card device controls open, in some cases this can prevent jack from starting when launching a jamming app.
 If this happens, close QasMixer (File -> Quit, or right-click -> "Close QasMixer"on toolbar QasMixer "speaker" icon.
-- **Supports many Focusrite Scarlett audio interfaces including gen3 [Experimental]**
-    - Pi4 required for most Scarlett interfaces.
-    - For some Scarlett interfaces, it may be necessary to boot Pi with interface off, then power on interface.

 ## Changes from v1.2.0:
 - **New Jamming Apps: JamTaba, QJackTrip**